-SEATTLE -- Ken Griffey Jr. created a lifetime of memories for baseball fans during his 22-year career, which was capped Sunday by his induction into the National Baseball Hall of Fame.
+SEATTLE -- Ken Griffey Jr. created a lifetime of memories for baseball fans during his 22-year career, which was capped in 2016 by his first-ballot induction into the National Baseball Hall of Fame.
 Here's a look at 10 of his greatest moments.

 1. Scoring on "The Double"